 Repeat the set of 5 exercises for 3 rounds to complete the warm up.

-I hope you find these exercises useful; I will definitely be taking my own advice from now on.
-If you’d prefer to follow along with the exercises and have someone else (namely, me!) do the rep counting then you can get access to the video here.
+I hope you find these exercises useful to help you warm up before cycling; I will definitely be taking my own advice from now on too.
+If you’d prefer to follow along with the exercises and have someone else do the rep counting then you can get access to the video here.
 In total, it takes less than 20 minutes to complete.

 I’m wearing the Liv Race Day Kit which I also took to Lanzarote with me in January.
-Incase you missed my news, I officially became a Liv ambassador this January too!
-I’m excited to work with them to promote women’s cycling and help lessen the gender gap we’ve all been made well aware of!
+Incase you missed my news, I officially became a Liv ambassador back in January 2019!
+I’ve loved working with them to promote women’s cycling and help lessen the gender gap we’ve all been made well aware of!

 Make sure you follow me on whichever of the socials is your favourite (links are juuust below) to keep up with rides, events and all other adventures on two wheels.

-Any feedback… workouts you wanna see, if you loved this set of exercises, whatever it is, just let me know!
+Any feedback… workouts you wanna see, if you loved this set of exercises, whatever it is, just let me know via the comments below or get in touch directly!